News & Announcements

 Becoming a Master Gardener

-Master Gardeners must be willing to spend one day each week for eight consecutive weeks during February and March in the class room + online modules + handson workshops for a total of 66 hours of instruction.
-It is helpful if potential Master Gardeners have had some gardening experience.
-They must agree to return 66 hours in volunteering gardening information, public service, or remit $500 for the course.
+Master Gardeners spend one day each week for eight consecutive weeks during January through March in the class room + online modules + hands on workshops for a total of 66 hours of instruction.
+It is helpful if potential Master Gardeners have had some gardening experience, but it is not required.

 - soil management